 Strictly speaking, you’re not considered pregnant during the first week.
 There is no baby in your uterus yet, but an embryo will be there soon enough!
-Conception only happens about two weeks after the period ends, so here’s what happening during the first week of pregnancy: When you ovulate, you release an egg that travels from the ovary into the fallopian tubes.
-During what is considered the second week of pregnancy, the egg can be fertilized by your partner’s sperm.
+Conception only happens about two weeks after the period ends, so here’s what happens during the first week of pregnancy: When you ovulate, you release an egg that travels from the ovary into the fallopian tubes.
+In the second week of pregnancy, the egg is fertilized by your partner’s sperm.
 Once fertilized, there starts a truly miraculous process: cells begin to divide and multiply.
 The egg now continues its journey from the fallopian tubes to the uterus and it is indeed a long journey that lasts about six days.
 After reaching the uterus, the implantation stage begins: the fertilized egg will implant itself into the thick, cozy lining of the uterus wall.

 There’s no pregnancy at the first week, but it is still included in the pregnancy period, if only for the sake of calculating the first day of your last menstrual period.
 Meanwhile, the egg (that is now called a blastocyst) contains two parts:

 Most women don’t feel that something has changed until after the second week of their pregnancy and don’t discover they’re pregnant until much later.
 Believe it or not, but some women didn’t have a clue until the third month of pregnancy.